boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Address

-Drag and drop the elements from sections to `Address` section.
-The field added here, will act as a address value.
+Drag and drop the elements from the sections to the `Address` section.
+The field added here will act as an address value.

 ![Address fields](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/address-fields.png)